 It takes a little walk right from the pier of Piantarella, past the sandwich house, walking along the narrow stretch of beach that faces a large lagoon (yes you can walk through to the island in front!) and past a little rocky peak.
 You will then arrive on a small cove with the whitest sand you could find, turquoise water and postcard surrounding of white rocks.
 The ruins you will see on your right when you arrive are worth a stroll around.

 Avoid week-ends at all cost in July-August as the water of the lagoon and also in front of the cove gets jam-packed with italian boats coming mostly from Sardinia.
 The boats will also regularly drop groups of people on the beach, which is even more annoying.

 The lagoon mentioned earlier is popular with windsurfers and kite-surfer as you are at the extreme south peak of Corsica and the wind often blows strong from the open sea.

 The place has a nice wild feeling; being at the extreme nort of the island it does get windy at times and the access to the place is not straightforward with a little bit of off-road driving (nothing a normal car can’t handle though).
 The place looks wild, with only a small restaurant at its entrance and it does not seem to get too populated, even at peak season.
-Barcaggiu is also one of the stops of the famous “sentier des douaniers” (link to the section talking about the place).
+Barcaggiu is also one of the stops of the famous “sentier des douaniers”.